Integrated Surveillance

 Research Area Summary Te Whakarāpopototanga Kaupapa

-The projects for this investment are focused on better surveillance responses and investment.
+The projects for this investment were focused on better surveillance responses and investment.

-Currently the team are working on establishing a spatial management system, platformed with mātauranga Māori approaches and solutions along with Western science.
-This will result in modelling that provides confidence about the presence or absence of a pathogen and/or disease, within a dedicated biodiversity management area (BMA).
+The team worked on establishing a spatial management system, platformed with mātauranga Māori approaches and solutions along with Western science.
+This resulted in modelling that provided confidence about the presence or absence of a pathogen and/or disease, within a dedicated biodiversity management area (BMA).
 A working group comprised of New Zealand biosecurity experts co-developed the initial enquiry and key issues for evolving this project.

-Tangata Māori will continue to inform the development of the MMSF and the ‘proof of freedom’ model that will determine confidence that taonga within a BMA is free from kauri dieback and/or myrtle rust.
+Tangata Māori informed the development of the MMSF and the ‘proof of freedom’ model that determined confidence that taonga within a BMA is free from kauri dieback and/or myrtle rust.

 Mātauranga Māori Framework for Surveillance (MMFS) for Plant Pathogens | GRISS Nov 2022